romkatv/powerlevel10k/README.md

 Display the time the current command took to execute if the time is above `POWERLEVEL9K_COMMAND_EXECUTION_TIME_THRESHOLD` (defaults to 3 seconds).
+The time is shown human readable, if it exceeds one minute.
+If you want more precision, just set `POWERLEVEL9K_COMMAND_EXECUTION_TIME_PRECISION=2` (or whatever precision you want).

 ##### custom_command